Sums of squares in Macaulay2: Introduction

 }

-Although the result of the SDP solver is in floating point, Macaulay2 rounds it to obtain a rational Gram matrix~\cite{peyrl2008computing}.
-The rounding procedure is guaranteed to work when the floating point Gram matrix lies in the interior of~$\mathbb{S}_+^N$.
+The result of the semidefinite programming solver is a floating point approximation of the Gram matrix.
+The \SOS package attempts to find a close enough rational Gram matrix by rounding its entries~\cite{peyrl2008computing}.
+If this rounding procedure fails to find a feasible rational matrix, the method returns the floating point solution.
+The procedure is guaranteed to work when the floating point Gram matrix lies in the interior of~$\mathbb{S}_+^N$.
+See Appendix~\ref{sec:rounding} for more details about rational rounding.

-The method \verb|sosPoly| extracts the SOS decomposition from the returned \verb|SDPResult|.
-This is done via a Cholesky factorization of the Gram matrix.
-For the function $f$ from above we get three squares:
+The method \verb|sosPoly| extracts the sum-of-squares decomposition from the returned \verb|SDPResult|.
+This is done via an LDL factorization (a variant of Cholesky factorization) of the Gram matrix.
+For the function $f$ from above we get three squares: {